thriveweb/sailinginparadise/content/pages/boats.md

       - content: Eskies
       - content: Sound System
     description: >-
-      Our signature vessel, the ‘Spirit Of Gwonda’ is a Seawind 1050 Resort sailing catamaran which has been purpose built for entertaining and day cruises.
+      Our original and signature vessel, the ‘Spirit Of Gwonda’ is a Seawind 1050 Resort sailing catamaran which has been purpose built for entertaining and day cruises.
 With no need for bedrooms this allows for extra deck space to accommodate up to 30 guests.

       The clever and unique design of this vessel offers a completely open plan layout so your guests can interact with each other at all times.